 - Select the box next to Name to delete the selected files in bulk.

 - Click on a file in the list to toggle the display of its summary details.

-To perform a search on the Search Files page, do the following:
+To perform a basic file search, do the following:

 - From the Search page, click List.
 The file name, source type, and the date/time that each file was last modified displays.